DataDog/integrations-core/docs/developer/e2e.md

 ## Refreshing state

-Testing and manual check runs always reflect the current state of code and configuration however, if you want to see the result of changes [in-app](https://app.datadoghq.com/metric/explorer), you will need to refresh the environment by running `ddev env reload <INTEGRATION> <ENVIRONMENT>`.
+Testing and manual check runs always reflect the current state of code and configuration however, if you want to see the result of changes [in-app][], you will need to refresh the environment by running `ddev env reload <INTEGRATION> <ENVIRONMENT>`.

 ## Removal